shotaroikeda/Robit/README.md

 `$ python main.py`

 # About #
-See documentation/creation.md for details on the cars created.
+See [docs](docs/CREATION.md) for details on the cars created.

 # Todos #
 1. Better Ardurino documentation
-2. Creating documentation/creation.md
-3. Finishing GUI
+2. Finishing GUI